-Today I thought I would share the basic chicken soup recipe made with tortellini.
-Again, since this is a basic staple recipe, you can easily adjust the seasonings/herbs and thickness of the soup by reducing or increasing some of the ingredients.
-When I want a thick gooey soup, like chicken and dumplings, I reduce the water by one cup and I cook it longer.
-As with any soups, the longer you can allow it to simmer on the stove, the more flavorful the soup is.
-However, if I don’t have a lot of time to let the soup simmer beyond the minimum time, this soup is always so delicious and full of flavor.
+Again, since this is a basic staple recipe, you can easily adjust the seasonings/herbs and thickness of the soup by reducing or increasing some of the ingredients. Â When I want a thick gooey chicken and dumplings, I reduce the water by one cup and I cook it longer. Â As with any soups, the longer you can allow it to simmer on the stove, the more flavorful the soup is. Â However, if I don’t have a lot of time to let the soup simmer beyond the minimum time, this soup is still full of flavor.

-I prefer to use store bought rotisserie chicken because it’s so easy and it’s already cooked and it has so much more flavor than a boiled chicken breast.
-I especially love it if I can get a lemon pepper or herbed rotisserie chicken because of the added seasonings.
-By the way, you can get at least 3-4 cups of shredded chicken from one small rotisserie chicken.
+I know this sounds crazy but I actually prefer to use store bought rotisserie chicken because it’s so easy and honestly, it has so much more flavor than a boiled chicken breast. Â If you find a lemon pepper or herbed rotisserie chicken, it’s even better because of the added seasonings. Â By the way, you can get at least 3-4 cups of shredded chicken from one small rotisserie chicken.

 Rosemary Chicken and Tortellini Soup